Sports Journalism Course

 We’re big fans of sport at The School of Journalism – which is why every trainee gets the option to study sports journalism as part of their BA (Hons) Multimedia Journalism degree.

-Our NCTJ sports journalism module is run in association with Britain’s leading sports press agency Sportsbeat – and you learn from tutors with first-hand experience in sports reporting!
+Our NCTJ sports journalism module is run in association with the UK’s leading sports content agency Sportsbeat – and you learn from tutors with first-hand experience in sports reporting.

 Our media links put us at the heart of the industry.
 Our news and sports agencies, including Sportsbeat, produce more than 75,000 stories for 500 media organisations each year.